michalcamona/ntfy-me-mcp/README.md

 - 🚀 **Quick Setup**: Run with npx or docker!
 - 🔔 **Real-time Notifications**: Get updates on your phone/desktop when tasks complete
-- 🎨 **Rich Notifications**: Support for priorities, emoji tags, and detailed messages
+- 🎨 **Rich Notifications**: Support for topic, title, priorities, emoji tags, and detailed messages
 - 🔒 **Secure**: Optional authentication with access tokens
 - 🔑 **Input Masking**: Securely store your ntfy token in your vs config!
 - 🌐 **Self-hosted Support**: Works with both ntfy.sh and self-hosted ntfy instances